 3. Are you using the right packaging?

-Many small businesses make common packing mistakes that increase their costs, like using too big of a box.
+Many small businesses make common packing mistakes that increase their costs, like using too big package dimensions or extra package weight.
 Others use boxes when they could use a poly mailer or padded envelope to decrease the weight and dimensions.

 If you use custom branded boxes, inserts, and other fancy packing supplies like shredded paper filler or custom tissue paper, and you are struggling to keep shipping costs down, you could probably save money by ditching those.